Glossary term

 A practical COBRA decision usually comes down to a short checklist.
 Compare the full monthly premium against alternatives.
 Review whether you or a dependent are in active treatment.
 Check how much of the deductible and out-of-pocket maximum has already been met.
 Estimate how long replacement coverage is needed.
 Then decide whether continuity is worth the extra cost.

-COBRA becomes especially relevant when someone wants to retire before Medicare starts and needs temporary coverage while deciding whether the bridge years still work financially.
-If the real question is how COBRA compares with Marketplace coverage or other pre-65 options, continue with How Should You Plan Retirement Income if You Retire Before Medicare Starts? and How to Review Whether You Can Retire Before Medicare Starts.
+COBRA also becomes relevant when someone wants to retire before Medicare starts and needs temporary coverage while deciding whether the bridge years still work financially.
+If the real question is how COBRA compares with pre-65 coverage options, continue with How Should You Plan Retirement Income if You Retire Before Medicare Starts? and How to Review Whether You Can Retire Before Medicare Starts.

 The Bottom Line